-The new Content and Skill Specification Outlines for the CPA examination go into effect January 1, 2014.
+The Content and Skill Specification Outlines for the CPA examination, including the testing of International Financial Reporting Standards (IFRS^{}), went into effect January 1, 2011.
 In addition, the AICPA adopted CBT-e, which is a new computer platform.
 The major change from your standpoint is that simulations are smaller in size and a larger number of these "task-based simulations" are included on the Auditing and Attestation, Financial Accounting and Reporting, and Regulation exams.
-In addition, all questions that test writing skills have been moved to the Business Environment and Concepts exam.
+In addition, all questions that test writing skills are in the Business Environment and Concepts section.
+Note that a new set of Content and Skill Specifications because effective after January 1, 2013.
+However, the changes from the current Content and Skill Specifications are relatively minor.